Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/apache-airflow/tasks/task.md

 - test the connection from Airflow UI and make sure no errors pop up

 Prepare a test data model
-- learn about the test data model [here](../../aws/TEST_DATA.md) - CSV-formatted metrics
+- learn about the test data model [here](../../aws/DATA_MODEL.md) - the "Windowed metrics" section

 Create an `init-db` DAG in Airflow
 - use the following Python code or similar